 In this tutorial, we’ll show you a few different methods Fire TV owners can use to connect their devices to a VPN, unblock geo-locked streaming content, and keep your streaming activity private.

-- 2 Easy Way: subscribe to and install IPVanish
+- 2 Recommended: subscribe to and install IPVanish VPN on Firestick

-- 3 Prepare your Amazon Fire TV or Fire TV Stick
+- 3 Other VPNs: Prepare your Amazon Fire TV or Fire TV Stick

-- 6 Find the VPN app and connect (following methods #1 and #2)
+- 6 Find the VPN app and connect (following alternative methods #1 and #2)

 - 7 No APK or Google Play?
 Try setting up the VPN on a wifi router

 We recommend IPVanish.
-Out of the dozens of VPNs we’ve tested it’s one of the fastest, scores highly for privacy protection, and works with all Kodi add-ons.
+Out of the dozens of VPN services we’ve tested, it’s one of the fastest, scores highly for privacy protection, and works with all Kodi add-ons.
 It’s also one of the easiest to set up because its app is now on the official built-in app store, which is the by far quickest way.

 The other methods are a bit more complicated, but shouldn’t take long to set up with our tutorials by your side.
 We’re sure you’ll find a way to get your Fire TV or Fire TV Stick connected to a VPN here.